 Serious electric shock can also lead to brain damage, internal organ damage, seizures, and damaged vision.
 Many victims will experience a loss of consciousness.
 If you were injured in an electric shock accident and you believe someone else’s carelessness is responsible, contact an electrocution accident lawyer in San Francisco today.
 You deserve to speak with a lawyer about your legal rights and options.Fatal Electrocution

 The likelihood of death from electric shock depend on a number of factors, including the current, the voltage, path the electricity takes the body, and whether the electricity affects one or more vital organs.
 Relatively low currents can lead to fibrillation in the heart, rapid and irregular beating, or a heart attack, a blockage in the blood flow to the heart.
 If the injured individual receives help quickly, this may be corrected with a defibrillator or other medical treatments.
 If not, fibrillation or cardiac arrest can lead to death.
 Higher currents also can be fatal if they reach the brain, causing permanent cellular damage.

-Whether you are suffering from electric shock injuries or your loved one died due to electrocution, our experienced legal team at Willoughby Brod, LLP is here to help.
+Whether you are suffering from electric shock injuries or your loved one died due to electrocution, our experienced legal team at the Brod Law Firm is here to help.
 Let us investigate the situation to determine whether negligence is at play, and if so, who is liable for compensating you for your injuries.

 Call us today at (800) 427-7020 or contact us online to schedule a consultation.